Council Tax discounts for persons with a disability, or care needs

 - Equipment within a room has a higher importance than the room itself.

-- The equipment could be used in other parts of the property if necessary, in spite of it currently being used in a separate room.It is being used as an office in the same way that an able bodied person might use an office in their own home.
+- The equipment could be used in other parts of the property if necessary, in spite of it currently being used in a separate room.It is being used as an office in the same way that any person might use an office in their own home.

 - Other residents of the property use the same room for which it was originally intended, for example where the disabled person has a bed in the dining room for use at night because they have difficulty getting upstairs.